Tōhoku region: Geography

 Tōhoku, like most of Japan, is hilly or mountainous, with the Ōu Mountains running north–south.
 The inland location of many of the region's lowlands has led to a concentration of much of the population there.
 Coupled with coastlines that do not favor seaport development, this settlement pattern resulted in a much greater than usual dependence on land and rail transportation.
 Low points in the central mountain range make communications between lowlands on either side of the range moderately easy.

 Tōhoku was traditionally considered the granary of Japan because it supplied Sendai and the Tokyo-Yokohama market with rice and other farming commodities.
 Tōhoku provided 20 percent of the nation's rice crop.

 Subdivision

 The most often used subdivision of the region is dividing it to "North Tōhoku" (北東北, Kita-Tōhoku) consisting of Aomori, Akita, and Iwate Prefectures and "South Tōhoku" (南東北, Minami-Tōhoku) consisting of Yamagata, Miyagi, and Fukushima Prefectures.

 Climate

 The climate is colder than in other parts of Honshū due to the stronger effect of the Siberian High, and permits only one crop a year on paddy fields.
-The Pacific coast of Tohoku, however, is generally much less snowy than the region's popular image and has among the smallest seasonal temperature variation in Japan.
+The Pacific coast of Tōhoku, however, is generally much less snowy than the region's popular image and has among the smallest seasonal temperature variation in Japan.
 The city of Iwaki, for instance, has daily mean temperatures ranging from 3.0 °C in January to 23.9 °C in August.